Prateeeek7/EMS-Environmental-Monitoring-System/README.md

 ## License

 This project is licensed under the MIT License.

-See the `LICENSE` file (or project header) for details.
+---
+Pratik Kumar